Pumpkin Pie Smoothie

 Recipe Ingredients

-Here are the key ingredients needed to make this recipe.
+Here are the key ingredients needed to make this pumpkin pie smoothie.
 Substitutions and variations are listed in the section below.

 Be sure to check out the recipe card below for the complete list of ingredients with measurements.